mdolab/pyoptsparse/doc/introduction.rst

 Peter W. Jansen.
 It is not backwards compatible with pyOpt and thus optimization scripts will need to be modified to use ``pyOptSparse``.

-The original goal of the pyOpt was to create an object-oriented framework for formulating and solving nonlinear constrained optimization problems.
+The original goal of pyOpt was to create an object-oriented framework for formulating and solving nonlinear constrained optimization problems.
 This goal remains the same with ``pyOptSparse``.